Explore institutional insights

 Sun Life Capital Management (Canada) Inc. is a Canadian registered portfolio manager, investment fund manager, exempt market dealer and in Ontario, a commodity trading manager.
 Sun Life Capital Management (U.S.) LLC is registered with the U.S. Securities and Exchange Commission as an investment adviser and is also a Commodity Trading Advisor and Commodity Pool Operator registered with the Commodity Futures Trading Commission under the Commodity Exchange Act and Members of the National Futures Association.

-BentallGreenOak, InfraRed Capital Partners (InfraRed) and Crescent Capital Group (Crescent) are also part of SLC Management.
+BentallGreenOak, InfraRed Capital Partners (InfraRed) and Crescent Capital Group (Crescent), and Advisors Asset Management are also part of SLC Management.

 InfraRed Capital Partners is an international investment manager focused on infrastructure.
 Operating worldwide, InfraRed manages equity capital in multiple private and listed funds, primarily for institutional investors across the globe.
 InfraRed Capital Partners Ltd. is authorized and regulated in the UK by the Financial Conduct Authority.